 Technology’s role in modern communication

 Self-awareness is key during conflict.
 Recognizing your own emotions and biases allows you to communicate more effectively and avoid escalating tensions.
-By combining verbal, nonverbal, and written communication skills, and by approaching conflict with empathy and a willingness to understand, you can resolve disagreements in a constructive and respectful manner.
+By combining verbal, nonverbal, and written communication skills and approaching conflict with empathy and a willingness to understand, you can resolve disagreements constructively and respectfully.

 Improving communication is less about learning scripts and more about building habits.

 Start by observing how you currently communicate.
 Notice where misunderstandings happen and how others respond to your tone and timing.
-Practice active listening and resist the urge to respond before fully understanding.
+Practice active listening and resist the urge to respond until you fully understand.

 Pay attention to nonverbal signals, both yours and others’.
 Adapt your communication style to the context rather than relying on one default approach.